Topics, R

 Reductionism > see paradigms in physics.

-Refined Algebraic Quantization > see dirac quantization.
+Refined Algebraic Quantization > see dirac quantization of constrained systems.

 Refinement of an Open Cover > see cover.